free-gen/Songsterr-Downloader/README.md

 # Songsterr-Downloader
-A small WPF application for downloading tabs individually or in batches from a website songsterr.com
+A small WPF application for downloading tabs individually or in tabs from a website songsterr.com